 Mental health issues in children and young people are on the rise.
-Common problems, such as depression and anxiety, are increasing amongst 16-24 year olds, while one in six school aged children in 2020 struggled with their mental health.
-Add to that the fact that children from the poorest 20 per cent of households are four times as likely to have serious mental health difficulties by the age of 11 as those from the wealthiest 20 per cent, and the need for targeted support and intervention is clear.*
+Common problems, such as depression and anxiety, are increasing among 16-24 year olds, while one in six school aged children in 2020 struggled with their mental health.
+Add to that the fact that children from the poorest 20% of households are four times as likely to have serious mental health difficulties by the age of 11 as those from the wealthiest 20%, and the need for targeted support and intervention is clear.*

 Professor Andy Smith has been working with sport, health and educational organisations for over eight years on ways to improve mental health through sport.
 His research has focused on children and young people from some of the most disadvantaged areas in the North West, as well as working class men, a traditionally hard to reach group who are at disproportionate risk of mental health problems and suicide.
 This work has informed government policy on sport and mental health and suicide prevention, changed the policies of leading sports and mental health organisations, raised awareness of mental health in schools and community groups and improved the lives of thousands of people across the region and beyond.